-For UV, we used LEDs with a dominant wavelength of 365 nm (LED Engin LZ1-10UV00, Mouser) and the same ND filters as before.
-For green light, we used 523-nm LEDs and OD-2 and OD-4 filters (NE20B-A and NE40B-A, Thorlabs).
+For UV, we used LEDs with a dominant wavelength of 365 nm (LED Engin LZ1-10UV00, Mouser, Mansfield, TX, USA) and the same neutral density filters as above.
+For green light, we used 523 nm LEDs and OD-2 and OD-4 filters (NE20B-A and NE40B-A, Thorlabs).
 In this way, we achieved a green background light intensity range of 6 log units and a green and UV stimulus light intensity range of approximately 7.5 log units.
 The UV stimulus light (but not the UV background) was fitted with a filter (357/25x, Chroma AT) that eliminated a small secondary peak within the visual wavelength range.
-Since UV illumination elicited a strong fluorescence of the exposed intestinal tissue at the body wall opening, we removed this tissue as best as possible, and closed the body wall opening up as much as possible for the recording.
+As UV illumination elicited a strong fluorescence of the exposed intestinal tissue at the body wall opening, we removed this tissue as much as possible, and closed up the body wall opening for the recording.

-Each LED was mounted behind a condenser lens (ACL2520, f = 20 mm, Thorlabs).
-The background and stimulus LED assemblies were mounted directly above the leech such that the angle between them was no more than 15°.
-The background illuminated the leech from a distance of 19 cm; the stimulus from a distance of 11 cm.
+Each LED was mounted behind a condenser lens (ACL2520, f=20 mm, Thorlabs).
+The background and stimulus LED assemblies were mounted directly above the leech such that the angle between them was no more than 15 deg.
+The background illuminated the leech from a distance of 19 cm; the stimulus illuminated the leech from a distance of 11 cm.
 The illuminated area had a diameter of 9.5-10.5 cm.
-The leech was pinned out to a length of no more than 6 cm, so that the entire ventral side of the leech was illuminated by both the background and the stimulus (Figure 1B).
+The leech was pinned out to a length of no more than 6 cm, so that the entire ventral side was illuminated by both the background and the stimulus (Fig. 1B).
 The green and UV background LEDs were mounted at fixed positions immediately adjacent to one another on a slider that allowed their positions to be switched.
-This ensured that the stimulus location and orientation was identical regardless of wavelength.
+This ensured that the stimulus location and orientation were identical regardless of wavelength.

-To quantify the adaptation to green background light, we tested six background intensities ranging from $3.4 \times 10^{10}$ to $3.4 \times 10^{15}$ photons/cm/s in steps of one log unit.
-Because the need to keep our experimental animals healthy throughout the experiment imposed time constraints on the duration of experiments, each leech (N = 11) was tested with only three or four of the six background light intensities.
-(Specifically, we tested the lowest light level on 11 leeches, the second level on 6 leeches, the third on 4, fourth on 3, fifth on 5, and highest on 10.)
+To quantify the adaptation to green background light, we tested six background intensities ranging from 3.4×10^{10} to 3.4×10^{15} photons cm-2 s-1 in steps of 1 log unit.
+Because the need to keep our experimental animals healthy throughout the experiment imposed time constraints on the duration of experiments, each leech (n=11) was tested with only three or four of the six background light intensities.
+(Specifically, we tested the lowest light level on 11 leeches, the second level on 6 leeches, the third on 4, the fourth on 3, the fifth on 5 and the highest on 10.)

-As before, leeches were dark adapted for 30 minutes before recording, and additionally background adapted for 10 minutes every time we changed the background illumination or had to open the light seal to exchange neutral density filters.
-To generate response-log(intensity) curves for each background light intensity and stimulus wavelength (green and UV), we applied 2-second stimuli with intensities spanning 3 log units in steps of approximately $\frac{1}{4}$ log units, in order of increasing light intensity.
-To prevent adaptation to the stimulus intensity, 3 minutes of only background illumination was provided between stimuli.
+As above, leeches were dark adapted for 30 min before recording, and additionally background adapted for 10 min every time we changed the background illumination or had to open the light seal to exchange neutral density filters.
+To generate response-log(intensity) curves for each background light intensity and stimulus wavelength (green and UV), we applied 2-s stimuli with intensities spanning 3 log units in steps of approximately 1/4 log units, in order of increasing light intensity.
+To prevent adaptation to the stimulus intensity, 3 min of only background illumination was provided between stimuli.

-Local versus nonlocal adaptation
+Local versus non-local adaptation